 Mary Sawyer is a Senior Manager with Deloitte Consulting LLP based out of Atlanta, Georgia.
-Mary has nearly 15 years of consulting experience (all with Deloitte) bringing technology solutions to her clients to solve their business problems.
-She spent over 10 years working with state governments doing business process improvement, technology strategy, and systems implementation projects.
-For the past 3+ years Mary has been providing internal consulting services to Deloitte to bring repeatable technology solutions to clients across all industries.
-Mary leads the Deloitte Technology recruiting team at Fuqua, where she delivers presentations about the firm and Deloitte's Technology practice, interviews candidates for summer internships and full-time positions, and provides career advice for students interested in consulting.
-At Deloitte, she serves as the Dean for Technology advanced degree practitioners, which involves leading the onboarding program for those who joined the firm after receiving their MBA.
-She has participated in many Fuqua panels and forums promoting women and minorities in business and continues that work at Deloitte.
+Mary has 15 years of consulting experience bringing technology solutions to her clients to solve their business problems.
+She spent over 10 years working with state government clients doing business process improvement, technology strategy, and systems implementation projects.
+Now, Mary is working with her firm's leadership to create individual technology strategies for each of Deloitte's lines of business.
+Mary leads Deloitte's Technology recruiting efforts at Fuqua, where she is responsible for the branding of Deloitte's Technology practice on campus, as well as identifying, interviewing, and closing candidates for Summer Associate and full-time positions.
+At Deloitte, she serves as the Dean for the Technology advanced degree program, which involves leading the onboarding and ongoing development for those who joined the firm after receiving their MBA.
+Mary is a proud leader within Deloitte Women's Initiative (WIN) and has participated in many Fuqua panels and forums promoting women and minorities in business.
 Mary's true passion is providing career counseling in both formal and informal roles within and outside of Deloitte.
-Mary speaks annually at North Carolina state conferences focusing on career progression of women and emerging leaders (business men and women under age 35).
+Mary regularly speaks at professional women and "emerging leader" conferences about career advancement inside and outside of Deloitte.

 Mary graduated from Boston College with a BA in Computer Science, and has her MBA from the Fuqua School of Business at Duke University.
 She lives in Durham and has enjoyed watching the city grow into a foodie town with a lot of personality over the last 10+ years.
 She enjoys spending quality time with her young daughter doing whatever she is into at the moment.